Updated January 26, 2022

 United States Travel Restrictions and Quarantine Requirements for International Travelers

-All faculty, staff, and students coming or returning to the Yale campus from another country must comply with the Yale travel policy as described on this page.
+In addition to complying with these federal requirements, all faculty, staff, and students coming or returning to the Yale campus from another country must comply with the Yale travel policy as described on this page.

 Travel Planning Resources